DeSantis faces fresh challenges with return to campaign trail

 “I think the untold story is Iowa,” Sayfie said.
 “I think that if anyone wants to know who’s going to win the GOP nomination in 2024, they’ve got to start with Iowa and what’s happening on the ground there.”

-DeSantis has pledged to visit the state’s 99 counties and has already visited over 50.
-The governor made Dryersville, Iowa, which features a famous site from the movie “Field of Dreams,” his first stop after the presidential primary debate last month.
-The campaign stop was a clear contrast from Trump, who was booked in the Fulton County, Ga., jail that same day on felony charges linked to alleged efforts to overturn the 2020 presidential election.
+DeSantis has pledged to visit the state’s 99 counties and has already visited more than 50.
+The governor made Dyersville, Iowa, which features a famous site from the movie “Field of Dreams,” his first stop after the presidential primary debate last month.
+The campaign stop was a clear contrast from Trump, who was booked in the Fulton County, Ga., Jail that same day on felony charges linked to alleged efforts to overturn the 2020 presidential election.

 Yet polling shows DeSantis continues to trail Trump in the Hawkeye State.
 A Des Moines Register/NBC News/Mediacom Iowa poll released last month found Trump leading the field with 42 percent support and DeSantis trailing in second place at 19 percent support.